Home > Spain > Malaga - Costa del Sol > Shine International Academy

 Facilities at the school

-Library, access to therapy spaces, access to calm down zones with comfortable bean bags- soft lighting- reduced noise, swimming pool, access to movement zones for those that request movement throughout their day
+Library, ICT, access to countryside space, access to wellness space, access to calm down zones and access to movement zones for those that request movement throughout their day.

 Sports facilities at the school